Hope of Israel Ministries (Ecclesia of YEHOVAH):

 All: "I myself and none other."

-However, as Christians and followers of Messiah Yeshua celebrate the Passover, the shankbone remains to remind us of the sacrificial Lamb of YEHOVAH God who died for our sins.
-In addition, I believe we should eat lamb with the regular meal Passover meal which follows the seder, as a reminder and remembrance of Yeshua, "the Lamb of YEHOVAH God" (John 1:29, 36).
+However, as Israelite Christians and followers of Messiah Yeshua celebrate the Passover, the shank bone remains to remind us of the sacrificial Lamb of YEHOVAH God who died for the sins of His people Israel.
+In addition, I believe we should eat lamb with the regular meal Passover meal which follows the Seder, as a reminder and remembrance of Yeshua, "the Lamb of YEHOVAH God" (John 1:29, 36).
 Of course, we do not "sacrifice" it since there is no Temple of YEHOVAH God existing today.
-It is not proper to sacrifice a lamb in one's own backyard today, as YEHOVAH forbids it (Deut.
-16:5-6).
+It is not proper to sacrifice a lamb in one's own backyard today, as YEHOVAH forbids it (Deuteronomy 16:5-6).

 Leader says, in effect: We who have trusted Yeshua the Messiah, believe he is the Lamb of YEHOVAH God, our Passover.
 Like the ancient Israelites, we know it was YEHOVAH God Himself -- not an angel -- YEHOVAH God Himself, and not a seraph -- YEHOVAH God Himself, and not a messenger, who achieved final redemption from sin and death.

 YEHOVAH Himself, through Yeshua, the Son of YEHOVAH God, who takes away the sin of the world.

 All: "For YEHOVAH God so loved the [Israelite] world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 For YEHOVAH sent not his Son into the world to condemn the world, but that the world through him might be saved" (John 3:16-17).

 Leader: "They will celebrate your abundant goodness and joyfully sing of your righteousness" (Psalm 145:7).